GNF Master Class on War Crimes

 Eligibility

-You are eligible to apply if you are currently undertaking or have passed the Bar Course from 2021 onwards, whether or not you have been Called to the Bar, attained or started pupillage or are in tenancy.
+You are eligible to apply if you are currently undertaking or have passed the Bar Course within the last four years, whether or not you have been Called to the Bar, attained or started pupillage or are in tenancy.
 Those who have applied to attend a past course but were not selected are eligible to re-apply.
 Those who have attended a past course are sadly not eligible to apply.

 Visas